hellzerg/optimizer/FAQ.md

 - *My Desktop files and documents got suddenly deleted!
 Why?*<br>
 You shouldn't **Uninstall OneDrive** on a Windows 10/11 with Microsoft-synced account setup.
-It's strongly advisable to **Uninstall OneDrive** only on a fresh Windows installation, before setting up Microsoft account.
+It's strongly advised to **Uninstall OneDrive** only on a fresh Windows installation, before setting up Microsoft account.

 - *How can I disable **Windows Defender** on Windows 10/11?*<br>